Best Black Friday mobile phone and contract deals - from iPhone to Samsung

 O2 is renowned for throwing in freebies with its plans so it is no surprise that the network’s current deals offer more than the typical unlimited data package.
 Customers buying Pay Monthly contracts from O2 are able to claim a bunch of free subscriptions to the likes of Disney+, Audible, Apple TV+, and Amazon Prime Video.

-- Buy Samsung Galaxy Z Flip for £61.95 a month (includes six months free Disney+)
+- Samsung Galaxy Z Flip for £61.95 a month (includes six months free Disney+)

 What Black Friday phone deals can be expected this year?